Migration with vMotion requires correctly configured network interfaces on source and target hosts.

 By default, you cannot use vMotion to migrate a virtual machine that is attached to a standard switch with no physical uplinks configured, even if the destination host also has a no-uplink standard switch with the same label.

-To override the default behavior, set the config.migrate.test.CompatibleNetworks.VMOnVirtualIntranet advanced setting of vCenter Server to false.
+To override the default behavior, set the config.migrate.test.CompatibleNetworks.VMOnVirtualIntranet advanced settings of vCenter Server to false.
 The change takes effect immediately.
 For details about the setting, see VMware knowledge base article at http://kb.vmware.com/kb/1003832.
-For information about configuring advanced settings of vCenter Server, see Configure Advanced Settings in the vSphere Web Client.
+For information about configuring advanced settings of vCenter Server, see Configure Advanced Settings.